khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 IntelX leverages [Django-auth-ldap](https://github.com/django-auth-ldap/django-auth-ldap) to perform authentication via LDAP.

-How to configure and enable LDAP on Intel Owl?
+How to configure and enable LDAP on IntelX?

 1. Change the values with your LDAP configuration inside `configuration/ldap_config.py`.
 This file is mounted as a docker volume, so you won't need to rebuild the image.